Skip to main content

 Program Overview

-• Meets Council on Academic Accreditation (CAA) and Council for Clinical Competence (CFCC) standards
+• Meets the standards of the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) and the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) of the American Speech-Language-Hearing Association (ASHA)

-• Fulfills all academic and clinical requirements for the Certificate of Clinical Competence (CCC-SLP)
+• Fulfills the academic and clinical requirements for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP)

-• Meets Nebraska Department of Health and Human Services licensing requirements
+• Meets Nebraska Department of Health and Human Services requirements for state licensure

 • Meets Nebraska Department of Education requirements for the Speech-Language Pathology teaching endorsement